 * Corresponding author: robert.e.clark@wsu.edu

+Acknowledgements here

 Abstract (300 word limit for Journal of Applied Entomology)

 Viral plant pathogens have devastating impacts on agricultural systems, and insects are frequent vectors for these diseases.
 However, most insect vectors of crop pathogens are herbivores with a diet-breath that encompasses both crop and non-crop hosts.
 Consequently, it remains difficult to map the potential risk of non-crop hosts for pathogens for herbivores with a wide diet-breadth.
 In this study we take a community-level approach to plant-vector-virus interactions to complete a risk assessment study for pulse crops.
 The pea aphid (Acyrthosiphon pisum), while specialized on legumes, has a relatively wide host range given the diversity of the host plant family it feeds on.
 We completed a large-scale field survey paired with molecular analysis of plant tissue to determine the presence of an economically important aphid-borne pathogen in pulse crops.
 This pathogen, pea enation mosaic virus (PEMV), undergoes periodic outbreaks that are difficult to predict with current models, and the reservoir for PEMV is unknown in the Palouse, a large agricultural production region.
 Our survey therefore included 65 sites along the Palouse where weedy plants were monitored within and outside dry pea fields in 2018.
 PEMV and high densities of its vector, A. pisum, were found in non-crop or cover-crop environments dominated by hairy vetch (Vicia villosa).
 V. villosa was the only legume other than cultivated pulses where PEMV was detected.
 Dense populations of V. villosa with pea aphids were only observed it in populations at low elevations not adjacent to dry pea fields.
 Our results suggest that V. villosa is an important alternative host for PEMV at the landscape scale.
 In dryland systems in the Western U.S. where it emerges earlier than dry pea and can reach high densities in disturbed, arid environments and consequently could be a source of crop pathogens.

+Keywords:

 Introduction